mxcube/mxcubecore/docs/source/dev/queue.md

 # we would like to add the task.
 # sample_model, sample_entry

-# In the Qt verison this item is displayed in the queue while its
+# In the Qt version this item is displayed in the queue while its
 # not displayed at all in the Web version
 group_model = qmo.TaskGroup()
 group_entry = qe.TaskGroupQueueEntry(view, group_model)